xrcouture/interoperability/Metadrip.md

+**B] Universal standards**

-**B]** The second solution can be a filetype which can be a standardized solution across all metaverses such a filetype may bake in all the necessary information that the asset might need to function well in any platform, including all the metadata it needs to be compatible and make use of all the features native to that platform.
+The second solution can be a filetype which can be a standardized solution across all metaverses such a filetype may bake in all the necessary information that the asset might need to function well in any platform, including all the metadata it needs to be compatible and make use of all the features native to that platform.

 We have seen VRM as a very versatile format in this regard since it allows the users to add in a lot of interesting features/ interactions to the avatars like- deform bones, particle effects as well as blendshapes, etc.